robheyes/lifxcode/README.md

 An additional capability is the creation of child devices for each zone.
 The corresponding child device can be updated/set like a typical RGBW bulb, and it will update/set the zone in the parent multizone device.
-If the parent device is updated directly, it will update its children on the next polling interval (1 min)
+If the parent device is updated directly, it will update its children on the next polling interval (1 min).

+NOTE: If you are making a global update on the parent MZ device which does not set all attributes, such as `setColorTemperature` - the remaining attributes (brightness being the key one in this case) will be set on all zones equivalent to the current zone 0 values.

 ## Troubleshooting
 ### Undiscovered devices